apache/flink-kubernetes-operator/docs/content/docs/operations/ingress.md

 default     sample-job         nginx   *              localhost   80      54m
 ```
 The Flink Web UI can be accessed at https://localhost/default/sample-job/
 >Note: All the examples  were created on a minikube cluster.
-Check the [description](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/) for easily enabling the NGINX Ingress Controller on minikube.
+Check the [description](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/) for enabling the NGINX Ingress Controller on minikube.